cs24/cloud-inquisitor/docs/backend/README.rst

 Cloudtrail
 ----------

-The CloudTrail auditor will ensure that CloudTrail has been enabled for all accounts configured in the Audits system.
+The CloudTrail auditor will ensure that CloudTrail has been enabled for all accounts configured in the system.
 The system will automatically create an S3 bucket and SNS topics for log delivery notifications.
 However, you must ensure that the proper access has been granted to the accounts attempting to log to a remote S3 bucket.
 SNS subscriptions will need to be confirmed through an external tool such as the CloudTrail app.